 ?
 Hub repository (eg. namespace/repository on hub): john/my-extension`

 docker build generates an image with name

 To install the extension in Docker Desktop, run:

-To preview the extension in Docker Desktop, close and open Docker Dashboard once the installation is complete.
+To preview the extension in Docker Desktop, open Docker Dashboard once the installation is complete.

 During UI development, it’s helpful to use hot reloading to test your changes without rebuilding your entire extension.
 See Preview whilst developing the UI for more information.